Safety is one of our core values and is integral to the way that the company does business

 Advice is provided by an in-house team of qualified safety and occupational health professionals, supported by external specialists.
 The company has a dedicated training facility to provide health and safety training to Gas Networks Ireland employees.
 Additional specialist training is provided to staff engaged in safety critical activities.

 Promotion, communication and consultation with staff on safety issues are essential in maintaining and improving the safety culture.

-Safety awareness is also generated though webcasts, promotional campaigns, a staff safety induction programme, management safety tours of buildings, sites and workplaces; formal and informal meetings between line management and employees; and safety presentations and briefings.
+Safety awareness is also generated though webcasts, promotional campaigns, a staff safety induction programme, safety noticeboards, safety leadership conversations; formal and informal meetings between line management and employees; and safety presentations and briefings.

 Gas Networks Ireland recognises that the measurement of health and safety performance is essential in determining the effectiveness of the existing health and safety management systems and in identifying where improvements are required.
-Key proactive and reactive health and safety performance indicators have been established and are reported on a regular basis to the CEO.
-The CEO, in turn, reports these figures, on a monthly and annual basis to everyone in the company.
+Key proactive and reactive health and safety performance indicators have been established and are reported on a regular basis to the Managing Director and in turn, the Ervia CEO and Board.
+Key safety performance is also communicated to staff on a regular basis.

 Gas Networks Ireland also measures the safety performance of its contracting partners.
 We believe that the safety of personnel working for these organisations is as important as the safety of our own employees and the measurement and reporting of these figures alongside our own reflects this.